Loader gif

 However, that doesn’t mean you should just plug in the numbers and file — be sure to read your entire return!
 If you don’t understand something, check out our help topics to learn more.

 Reading your return not only helps you feel confident in its accuracy but also helps you understand how taxes work.
-TaxAct customers can use Refund Snapshot to get a clear picture of how specific deductions and credits can affect your tax refund or amount of taxes owed.
+TaxAct customers can use Refund Snapshot to get a clear picture of how specific deductions and credits can affect your or amount of taxes owed.

 Building your knowledge about taxes and your financial situation can help you plan better for years to come.